-How to Count Number of Columns in Excel?
+How to Count Number of Columns in Excel: 5 Methods

 • Select the headers of the chart or dataset (or a particular row, which doesn’t have any empty cells) that you want to measure the number of columns.
-This is important to not select the whole dataset or more than a row here.
-We have selected the range B4:E4 which contains the headers here.
+Its important not to select the whole dataset or more than a row here.
+We have selected the range B4:E4, which contains the headers here.

-• Now, observe the status bar.
-The number of columns available there will show as Count in it.
+• Observe the status bar.
+The number of columns available there will show as Count.

 counting columns from status bar